mautic/developer-documentation-new/docs/rest_api/emails.rst

 .. vale on

-This endpoint can create a record that a specific Email stat row received a reply.
+This endpoint creates a record that a specific Email stat row received a reply.
 It marks an Email send stat as read.

-.. _http-request-7:

 .. vale off